derekshoneycutt/Imogene/README.md

 This is a basic Javascript library for doing things.
 It is more-or-less structured together, but really just a compilation of useful bits.
 This is a diverse library built around DOM manipulations, with the addition of a binding interface and a few useful random utilities I find myself commonly using around the DOM.

+I used to have a whole jquery-copied interface, but I found this annoying and just harder to read, so now I prefer interaction through a single object interface (see below).
+This also helps maintain a sub-1000 lines, including extensive comments.
+Run through a minifier, the code is tiny.
+I like it.

 ##### Table of Contents
 - [Suggested Use](#suggested-use)
 - [Primary Access Interface](#primary-access-interface)